 Now the list of why you DON’T want to make spun sugar this holiday season.

 1. No one likes a show off (but who cares).

 2. It can make a mess, splattering sugar all over your kitchen and hair and it’s entirely possible the food critic will never leave your house because he will be forever stuck to the floor (but who cares).

 O.K., now that that’s settled, let’s talk about how we’re all going to spin sugar this holiday season.

 The best part about spun sugar is it’s easy to make.
 Much easier than the look of it would imply.

-In a nutshell, all spun sugar is, is thin strands of melted sugar that have been formed into a ball, nest, ribbon, or whatever.
-To get the strands you just have to melt the sugar, let it cool a tiny bit, then use a whisk or something to pick up the syrup sugar and fling/drizzle it.
+In a nutshell, spun sugar is just thin strands of melted sugar that have been formed into a ball, nest, ribbon, or whatever.
+To get the strands you have to melt the sugar, let it cool a tiny bit, then use a spun sugar whisk or something to pick up the sugar syrup and fling it around.
 Once it reaches the cool air it starts to harden, creating thin strands of gold.

-Here’s that whisk with the ends clipped I mentioned in the materials list.
+I made the one below.
 It’s just a regular whisk that I’ve cut the end off of with wire cutters.
 This lets you have many tips for the sugar strands to come off of when you’re flinging it.